dbrugne/donut/README.md

 **Code**
 - [ ] Order donuts on home page (date or activity or ...)
 - [ ] Add click on search block in left column focus home + focus input
+- [ ] Home search form : add submit on enter and on click on magnifier
 - [ ] Remove room permanent support
 - [ ] Add delete room feature
-- [ ] Send name/username constrains to David to have help translations
-- [ ] Home search form : add submit on enter and on click on magnifier
 - [ ] Remove home tile over on touch screen
-- [ ] Test and make it work on IE9 + Safari Windows
 - [ ] Go down to .messages on discussion focus
 - [ ] Add offline message when a user send a message to a user that is not longer connected
-- [ ] Add kick reason form
+- [ ] Test and make it work on IE9 + Safari Windows
 - [ ] Add new socket.io-redis
   - [ ] Implement user count on room profile
   - [ ] Implement user online status on user profile